hpi-schul-cloud/edtrio/README.md

 ### API

 The api connection is done through REST with a feathers backend.
 The backend endpoint is the schul-cloud server.
 Making an API call has to be done in a react component, since async operations inside a reducer are not permitted (in case you wanted to do that in a global context).
 The API util can be found in 'src/utils/api'.
+Currently the communication with the backend is disabled.
+To enable it change `DISABLE_BACKEND` in `src/config.js`.

 Here are a couple example use cases:

 ```
 // 1. normal get request